cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 By default, the layout of the alphabetic virtual keyboard is determined based on the locale (QWERTY for english speaking countries, AZERTY for french speaking countries, etc..).

-It is possible to override this default, and to select alternate keyboard layouts, such as DVORAK and COLEMAK.
+To select a different alphabetic keyboard layouts, such as DVORAK and COLEMAK, use the `virtualKeyboardLayout` configuration property.

 <code-playground layout="stack" class="m-lg w-full-lg">
     <div slot="javascript">import MathLive from 'mathlive';